Cleaning furniture

 4

 Remember that it is paper so make sure the cloth isn't too wet.
 Then let it dry without touching it.
+For additional care, store parchment lampshades away from direct sunlight to prevent fading.

 How To Clean A Lampshade - Fabric, Parchment & Plastic - Step 4